giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/README.md

 - magic (10 features, 17118 instances)
 - cod-rna (8 features, 59535 instances)

-For each dataset the following step are executed:

-- Coarse grain grid search to estimate the best parameter (boxConstraint _C_ and the _sigma_ that control the gaussian kernel)
+In order to test how the different implementations perform in response to changes in parameters, a grid search over the parameter _C_ and _sigma_ is carried out, for each of the data set.
-- Fine grain grid search in the neighbour of the parameters, where the best model is found in the previous step.
-- The final model is trained with the best parameters find so far.

-These steps are carried out in parallel for the three optimization method specified above.
+Based on the size of the dataset under observation, a different number of change in parameters are applied during grid search.
+The models generated are tested on the relative tests set.
+However this should be considered as a bad practice (validating model using test set), the main porpouse of this project is not to generate good models, but to analyze the performance of the different implementations under analysis.

-As for the previous series of test several statistics are collected during the three steps mentioned above and the results stored in the folder [TEST RESULT](https://github.com/giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/tree/master/TEST/on%20real%20dataset/TEST%20RESULTS).
+As for the previous series of test several statistics are collected and the results stored in the folder [TEST RESULT](https://github.com/giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/tree/master/TEST/on%20real%20dataset/TEST%20RESULTS).
 These staistics are then analyzed to show how the optimization methods respond to changes in the specified parameters.

-Before presenting the final results is important to specify two considerations -Based on the size of the dataset under observation, a different number of iteration is performed during the grid search step.
+Statistics collected:
+- Total number of iteration
+- Training time
+- Total number of kernel evaluation
+- Number of support vector generated
+- Several metrics about the performance of the model generated (accuracy, sensitivity, specificity, precision, recall, f_measure, gmean).

+The following pictures collect the results obtained during this test